 Note: This table does not include new majors or concentrations added under an existing degree program CIP Code.
 This table reports the new and terminated program changes based on Board action dates between May 5, 2011 and May 4, 2012.
 New Programs are proposed new degree programs that have been completely through the approval process at the university and, if appropriate, the Board of Governors.
 Does not include new majors or concentrations added under an existing degree program CIP Code.
 Terminated Programs are degree programs for which the entire CIP Code has been terminated and removed from the university's inventory of degree programs.
-Does not include majors or concentrations terminated under an existing degree programs IDP Code.
-Terminated Programs are degree programs for which the entire CIP Code has been terminated and removed from the university's inventory of degree programs.
-Does not include majors or concentrations terminated under an existing degree programs IDP Code in the code is to remain active on the academic degree inventory.
-Inactive Programs are degree programs for which enrollments have been terminated for the entire CIP Code, but the program CIP Code has not been terminated.
+Does not include majors or concentrations terminated under an existing degree program CIP Code if the code is to remain active on the academic degree inventory.
+Inactive Programs are degree programs for which enrollments have been temporarily suspended for the entire CIP Code, but the program CIP Code has not been terminated.
 Does not include majors or concentrations suspended under an existing degree program CIP Code if the code is to remain active on the academic degree inventory and new enrollments in any active major will be reported.
 New Programs Considered by University But Not Approved includes any programs considered by the university board of trustees, or any committee of the board, but not approved for implementation.
-Also include any programs that were returned prior to board consideration by the university additional development, significant revisions, or re-conceptualization; regardless of whether the proposal was returned for revisions, unless there is a total re-conceptualization that brings forward a substantially different program in a different CIP Code.
+Also include any programs was eventually taken to the university board for approval.
+Count the returns once per program, not multiple times the proposal was returned for revisions, unless there is a total reconceptualization that brings forward a substantially different program in a different CIP Code.